A 4-day Itinerary in Perth

 Aussie Gentlemen and Sheila slangs:

-G’day Mate: Please to make your acquaintance
+G’day Mate: Please make your acquaintance

 Your little ripper!: Words of praise fail me.